 Here you can have a look at what booking has in store – they mostly have the best prices*

 Easy answer: At one of the many good, relatively reasonably priced restaurants.
 Especially in more touristy places such as Sihanoukville and Siem Reap, there are also options to take a break from Asian cuisine and have some Western food at one of an ex-pat’s restaurant.

-At the affiliated restaurants, they serve you excellent, artistic cuisine – and they treat you like a Royal – they have to learn perfect hospitality, after all.
-So you are a – very lucky – guinea pig for the cooks’n’waiters – and your money is reinvested into the training as well as partner NGOs.
+At the affiliated restaurants, they serve you excellent, artistic cuisine.
+Also, they treat you like a Royal since they have to learn perfect hospitality, after all.
+So you are a – very privileged – guinea pig for the cooks’n’waiters.
+And your money is reinvested into the training as well as partner NGOs.
 Feasting for a good cause – what’s not to like?!

 Do yourself and those kids a favor and have at least one meal there.

 Although there is a national currency, the Riel (KHR), mostly prices are quoted in US Dollars.
 At the ATMs, one can choose between Dollars and Riel, but actually it doesn’t make really sense to get Riel since everything is priced in US Dollars.
 Only if you pay let’s say 4,50, they give you change for the 50 cents in Riel (2000 KHR).

 The current rate – as per January 2020 – is 1 USD = 4,05 KHR, but everybody converts 1:4.
 You can check the current rate on this page.

 Cambodian people speak Khmer, many pretty basic English.
 All relevant signs are written in Latin letters.

 There is a decent internet connection in most places.

 The voltage is 230 V at a frequency of 50 Hz and they use sockets A, C, and G.